 Recipe instructions for cooking Persian Pomegranate and Walnut Stew

 In a food processor, grind the walnuts until they resemble sand.
-Then transfer to a large pan and dry toast them on low heat for 10-15 minutes, stirring constantly to make sure they do not burn at the bottom of the pot.
+Then transfer to a large pan and dry toast them on medium-low heat for 10-15 minutes, stirring constantly to make sure they do not burn at the bottom of the pot.
 They should be just under golden brown in color.
-Remove from the pan and set aside.
+Remove from walnut mixture from the stovetop.

 Heat the cooking oil in a large dutch oven or heavy bottomed pot over medium high heat.
 Add the onion and sauté, stirring occasionally, until golden and soft.